 Meet Ryan Stockton and his wife, Monica.

-Once they were approved as foster parents, the Stocktons quickly experienced the reality of reunification and the heartbreak that accompanied it.
+As they began to foster, the Stocktons experienced the reality of reunification and the heartbreak that accompanied it.
 “We learned more about loss and grief, loving selflessly and became more and more committed to being gracious foster parents and helping hands to our community,” Ryan said.

-“Two weeks after his move,” Ryan remembers, “Sam’s mom called us and asked to hang out.
-About a month later, she asked us if we would take Sam to visit his father in prison.
-Sam’s mom said she did not have anyone else she felt safe taking him to visit his father in prison.”
-Ryan recalls the first visit was “super intimidating, yet Bill* was very nice and amazing with his son.
+“Two weeks after his move,” Ryan remembers, “Jayden’s mom called us and asked to hang out.
+About a month later, she asked us if we would take Jayden to visit his father in prison.
+Jayden’s mom said she did not have anyone else she felt safe taking him to visit his father in prison.”
+Ryan recalls the first visit was “super intimidating, yet Randal was very nice and amazing with his son.
 My first impression was how great he was playing with and showing love towards his son.
 It was as if they had never been separated, even though they had never really spent much time together before the visits.
-Bill was very grateful.
+Randal was very grateful.
 That first trip to prison started off with me being super scared, and afterwards I was very encouraged and filled with joy.”

-Sam’s father has since been released from prison, Ryan and Monica have adopted two siblings and the families continue to spend time together, supporting each other in their parenting journeys.
+Jayden’s father has since been released, Ryan and Monica have adopted two siblings and the families continue to spend time together, supporting each other in their parenting journeys.
 The road has not looked like they thought it would, but it has made life that much richer, as they are able to parent in different capacities.
-Ryan’s advice to other foster fathers (and all parents for that matter) is this: “Be vulnerable, take courage and reach out when you feel overwhelmed,; we are in this together.”
+Ryan’s advice to other foster fathers (and all parents for that matter) is this: “Be vulnerable, take courage and reach out when you feel overwhelmed; we are in this together.”

 Ryan has more great advice for foster parents – read the full interview here.